aboussetta/c16lv_R_lab/doc/Overview-Visualizations-with-Ggplot.md

 d$TS <- as.POSIXct(d$TS)
 ```

+## Style note

-The display style of examples may be slightly different than what is in this document.
+The display style of examples may be slightly different than what you see in this document, due to environment settings.
-If you want the style to be exactly the same, define these “theme elements”:
+If you want visual style to follow the document, define these “theme elements”:

 ```R
 mytheme <- theme_minimal() +theme (